 But then something changed.
 It all clicked into place.
 Even though I’ve always taken pride in delivering in blocks, avoiding flitting around from task to task, it was the totals that opened my eyes.

-Although not in an agency environment, I was spread across the company’s in house brands.
-And it was suddenly, glaringly obvious how, despite even the best intentions, that my time was disproportionately spent according to the budgeted ‘billable hours’.
+Although not in an agency environment, I was spread across the companies in house brands.
+And it was suddenly, glaringly obvious how, despite even the best intentions, my time was disproportionately spent according to the budgeted ‘billable hours’.
 And nowhere close to my previous sense of estimated apportionment.

-At first I was stricter on my total hours worked.
-Sticking to the bare minimum as a childish form of protest to the inconvenience.
-I felt that, as my regular extra hours in the past were not recognised or rewarded, that they should no longer be worked – let alone measured.
+At first, I was stricter on my total hours worked.
+Sticking to the bare minimum is a childish form of protest to the inconvenience.
+I felt that as my regular extra hours in the past were not recognised or rewarded, they should no longer be worked – let alone measured.
 I was a clock watcher for the wrong reasons.

 But like it or not, the miserly measuring became routine.
-Until I got over myself and found I was actually also more aware of protecting my own work life balance, more mindful of priorities.
+Until I got over myself and found I was actually also more aware of protecting my own work-life balance, and more mindful of priorities.
 More likely to say no to dead-end requests or potentially time-wasting projects.
-I got more done in regular hours.
-Basically just more, err, efficient.
+I got more done during regular hours.
+Basically, just more, err, efficient.
 And happier.

-I actually felt relief that they’re in place here as otherwise I think I’d have personally kept track on what I did and when regardless.
+I actually felt relief that they’re in place here as otherwise, I think I’d have personally kept track of what I did and when regardless.